ShreyasKhandekar/jeopardySolver/RESULTS.md

 - Standard Analyser without Lemmatization on the whole document(15) : 28%
 - English Analyser without Lemmatization on the whole document(15): 28%

+From here on I will just test the English Analyzer without lemmatization on the whole document because it performs the best across all the techniques for scoring.